 Distribution Management System (DMS)

-Distribution Management System (DMS) is a collection of applications designed to monitor & control the entire distribution network efficiently and reliably.
+A Distribution Management System (DMS) is a collection of applications designed to monitor & control the entire distribution network efficiently and reliably.
 It acts as a decision support system to assist the control room and field operating personnel with the monitoring and control of the electric distribution system.
 Improving the reliability and quality of service in terms of reducing outages, minimizing outage time, maintaining acceptable frequency and voltage levels are the key deliverables of a DMS.

 Most distribution utilities have been comprehensively using IT solutions through their Outage Management System (OMS) that makes use of other systems like Customer Information System (CIS), Geographical Information System (GIS) and Interactive Voice Response System (IVRS).
 An outage management system has a network component/connectivity model of the distribution system.
 By combining the locations of outage calls from customers with knowledge of the locations of the protection devices (such as circuit breakers) on the network, a rule engine is used to predict the locations of outages.
 Based on this, restoration activities are charted out and the crew is dispatched for the same.